OGA looks into ExxonMobil’s delayed sale of North Sea assets

 The OGA’s investigation will examine the engagement between the parties since Esso and NEO Energy announced the proposed transaction in February 2021.
 The parties will be served with information notices, asking them to account for their actions since the transaction was proposed.

-The regulator stressed that the opening of an investigation does not prevent the proposed transaction from progressing and everyone with interests connected to the transaction must still meet their obligations under the OGA strategy and industry voluntary codes of practice.
+The regulator claims that the opening of an investigation does not prevent the proposed transaction from progressing and everyone with interests connected to the transaction needs to still meet their obligations under the OGA strategy and industry voluntary codes of practice.

 After completing the transaction, NEO will have a strong presence in the key hubs in the Central and Northern North Sea, with total reserves and resources of around 300 million boe.
 The company will have a total of 35 fields both producing and under development.